Work BuyerAssist 2.0

 Accessibility Gaps

 Color contrast failed WCAG AA in 60% of screens.
 No keyboard navigation support existed.
+The product was unusable for a meaningful portion of enterprise users.

 We conducted 12 user interviews across sales reps, managers, and buyers.
 Sessions were 45 minutes each, mixing contextual inquiry with task-based usability tests on the existing product.
+The goal was to understand real workflows, not just map UI frustrations.

 12 User interviews